bobdog1986/Popcorn/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.

-Note: some dependencies are external libraries, which might be covered by a different license compatible with the GPLv3.
-They are mentioned in Liense.md.

 **This project and the distribution of this project is not illegal, nor does it violate any DMCA laws.
 The use of this project, however, may be illegal in your area.
 Check your local laws and regulations regarding the use of torrents to watch potentially copyrighted content.
 The maintainers of this project do not condone the use of this project for anything illegal, in any state, region, country, or planet.
 Please use at your own risk.**